nalinda05kl/ML_Demos_TSU/README.md

 2. Just paste the link "http://nbviewer.jupyter.org/github.com/nalinda05kl/ML_Demos_TSU/blob/master/Batch_Gradient_Descent_Intro.ipynb" in your search bar.

 This should work for any .ipython note book.
-Just change the file mname at the end of the link accordingly.
+Just change the file name at the end of the link accordingly.
 Thanks!

 If neither of the above steps working, feel free to contact me : nalinda05kl@gmail.com